GraphtyLove/art-and-dogs-website/README.md

 ![Screenshot of the website](screenshot-site.png)

 ## Communication with Back-end
-To communicate with back-end I use the fetch function that point to an API.
+The contact form is linked to a Firebase DB.
-Use you own API to make the contact from run.
+Use you own Firebase key to make it run.